kirti-cs/Mobile_Phone_Like_dislike_Project/README.md

-# Mobile Phone Like dislike Project
+# Mobile Phone Like-Dislike Project
  In this project we try to predict a user will like a mobile phone or not using basic Deep Learning techinque and try to compare them in respect of there accuracy.

 ### Model: